NET(net), Inc.

 -Scott Braden

-Oracle’s Compliance Scheme: Proactively Manage your Licenses
+Oracle’s Compliance Scheme: Proactively Manage your Licenses by rlachs

 It appears Oracle has increased its due diligence in the area of auditing customers.
 On the one hand, this exercise may be helpful (as Oracle will profess) in enabling customers to better understand holistically precisely what their entitlements are and to what degree those entitlements are being leveraged.
 This is useful information that many customers often struggle to reconcile on their own, and could shed some light on where opportunities for downsizing of entitlements might occur.